cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Recycling.md

 ---
 section: Claudia
-displayTitle: I
+displayTitle: I Recycled So Many Memories But You Recycled Christ
-uriTitle: I
+uriTitle: recycling-memories
 ---

-I Recycled So Many Memories But You Recycled Christ

 I never realised how much I recycled,
 Till it was the passage of time that turned the wine sour.